 Old Gas or Water in the Gas Tank

-Gas that sits in your lawn mower or in a fuel can can begin to breakdown and lose its combustible properties as quickly as 30 days after purchase.
-Most gasoline contain ethanol, an alternative fuel added to gasoline to make it more environmentally friendly.
+Gas that sits in your lawn mower or in a fuel can begins to break down and lose its combustible properties as quickly as 30 days after purchase.
+Most gasolines contain ethanol, an alternative fuel added to gasoline to make it more environmentally friendly.

 Ethanol naturally attracts moisture from the air.
 It will cause a gummy solution to form causing restrictions in the fuel system.
 The loss of combustible properties and fuel restrictions can cause your lawn mower to run rough.